 After starting with the home county for Augusta (which is Hampshire County), we list the counties in alphabetical order and for each of those counties, the closest communities are listed in order of their distance from Augusta.
 For the following list, only those counties that contain communities within 40 miles [64.4 km] are displayed.

-Our distances are not driving distances, but are calculated as a 'point-to-point' distance that starts in Augusta.
-A straight line distance ignores obstructions like rivers, canyons, lakes, et cetera - it's truly a line drawn from Point A (ie- Augusta) to Point B.
+Our distances are not driving distances, but are calculated as a 'straight-line' (or point-to-point) distance beginning in Augusta.
+A straight line distance ignores obstructions like rivers, canyons, lakes, et cetera - it's truly a line from Point A (ie- Augusta) to Point B.

 Our data comes from many sources and some sources are more dependable than others.
 When we add communities to our Gazetteer, we try to verify that we have the correct location for the community.
 We mark a community as 'Unverified' when we aren't confident about our data and want to do further checking.